PretentiousPotatoPeeler/notion_task_sync/README.md

 # Notion Task Sync

-Sync tasks from a todo platform to a Notion database
+Sync tasks from a todo platform to a [Notion database](https://www.notion.so/Intro-to-databases-fd8cd2d212f74c50954c11086d85997e)

 ## Motivation

 The Notion app is too slow.
 Sometimes I want to jot something down real quick, and the Notion android app just doesn't cut it.
 Todo-list apps are way better, and are sort of made for this.
-This python script for now moves Todo's from a CalDAV calendar to a Notion database.
+This python script for now moves Todo's from a CalDAV calendar ([Nextcloud Tasks](https://github.com/nextcloud/tasks) for example) to a Notion database.

-*NOTE: The original todo is deleted when it's added to the Notion database.*
+**NOTE: The original todo is deleted when it's added to the Notion database.**

 This works for me as I want Notion to be my leading source of truth.
 Future implementations will actually sync the two.

 ## Usage